 - Vocabulary development refers to the development of knowledge about the meanings, uses, and pronunciation of words.
 The development of receptive vocabulary (words understood) and expressive vocabulary (words used) is critical for reading comprehension. - General reading achievement.
 Includes outcomes that combine measures in two or more of the reading domains (alphabetics, reading fluency, and comprehension) or provide some other type of summary score across domains, such as a "total reading score" on a standardized reading test. - Math achievement.
 Includes outcomes in the following areas: math facts, number sense, number and operations, fractions, measurement, data analysis, algebra, and geometry. - Problem behavior.
 Includes actions that can function as a barrier to the social or academic development of a student or other students, such as behaviors caused by thought disorders or depression, aggression toward others (verbal, physical, and technological), disruption, lying/cheating/stealing, substance abuse, impulsivity, and lack of self-control or inhibition.
-(Outcomes focusing on time on task that incidentally measure lack of self-control are classified as school engagement.) - Reading fluency.
+(Outcomes focusing on time on task that incidentally measure lack of self-control, are classified as time on task.) - Reading fluency.
 Includes outcomes that measure the ability to read text accurately, automatically, and with expression (including appropriate pausing, response to punctuation, etc.) while extracting meaning from it. - School engagement.
 Includes outcomes in the following areas: educational attainment, involvement in individualized education plan process, staying in school, daily attendance, and time on task.
-(Outcomes focusing on problem behaviors that incidentally measure time off task are classified as problem behavior.) - Science achievement.
+(Outcomes focusing on problem behaviors that incidentally measure time off task, are classified as problem behavior.) - Science achievement.
 Includes outcomes in the following areas: science facts, and the capacity to use the tools, procedures, inquiry, nature of science, argumentation in science, and reasoning processes of science.
-This includes subjects such as biology, chemistry, and earth science. - Self-care/daily living.
-Includes outcomes that assess the ability to independently perform daily activities at home, such as cooking, dressing, eating, toilet use, and housekeeping. - Self-determination.
-Includes outcomes that assess abilities that help youth set goals and take actions to achieve goals, such as goal setting, problem solving, decision making, self-advocacy, and choice making.
+This includes subjects such as chemistry, earth science, biology. - Self-determination.
+Includes outcomes that assess abilities that help youth set goals and take actions to achieve goals, such as goal setting, problem solving, decision making, self-advocacy, and choice making. - Social-emotional competence.
+Social-emotional competence involves (a) self-awareness of thoughts, feelings, and behaviors; (b) social awareness of context and others; (c) social skills needed to interact and communicate with peers, teachers and other school staff; (d) relationship skills needed to establish and sustain social connections; (e) self-regulation needed to make responsible decisions and manage personal behavior to achieve goals; and (f) self-perceptions associated with functional behavior.
+This domain includes social engagement (with adults or peers), self-management, adaptive functioning, and well-being.

-- Social-emotional competence.
-Social-emotional competence involves (a) self-awareness of thoughts, feelings, and behaviors; (b) social awareness of context and others; (c) social skills needed to positively interact and communicate with peers, teachers, and other school staff; (d) relationship skills needed to establish and sustain social connections; (e) self-regulation needed to make responsible decisions and manage personal behavior to achieve goals; and (f) self-perceptions associated with functional behavior.
-This domain includes social engagement (with adults or peers), self-management, adaptive functioning, and well-being. - Social studies achievement.
-Includes, but is not limited to, outcomes in areas included in the National Assessment of Educational Progress (NAEP), which measures knowledge of US history, world history, geography, economics, and civics. - Vocational/Occupational.
-Includes outcomes that assess the ability to independently perform activities at work, such as filing or organizing office supplies. - Writing achievement.
-Includes, but is not limited to, outcomes in areas included in the NAEP, which measures narrative writing (the production of stories or personal essays), informative writing (communication of information), and persuasive writing (seeking to influence the reader to take action or bring about change).
+- Social studies achievement.
+Includes, but is not limited to, areas included in the National Assessment of Educational Progress (NAEP), which measures knowledge of US history, world history, geography, economics, and civics. - Writing achievement.
+Includes, but is not limited to, areas included in the NAEP, which measures narrative writing (the production of stories or personal essays), informative writing (communication of information), and persuasive writing (seeking to influence the reader to take action or bring about change).
 Spelling outcomes are considered part of writing achievement.

 State alternative assessments are valid outcomes.
-When the student's first language is not English, outcomes that are in the reading and writing domains (alphabetics, comprehension, reading fluency, general reading achievement, and writing achievement) must be administered in English; outcomes in other domains can be administered in the student's first language.
+When the student's first language is not English, outcomes that are not in the reading and writing domains can be administered in the student's first language.

-EVIDENCE STANDARDS
+DESIGN STANDARDS

-Eligible studies are assessed against WWC evidence standards, as described in the WWC Procedures and Standards Handbook Section III: Screening and Reviewing Studies (pp. 8-21).
+Eligible studies are assessed against WWC design standards, as described in the WWC Procedures and Standards Handbook Section III: Screening and Reviewing Studies (pp. 8-21).